makavendano/Masters-Degree-Data-Analytics/D205 - Data Acquisition/README.md

 ## Competencies
-**Dimension, Quality Relations, and Limitations** Examines the data available for analysis to determine their dimension, quality, relations, and limitations.
+**Dimension, Quality Relations, and Limitations**

+<br>Examines the data available for analysis to determine their dimension, quality, relations, and limitations.

 **Physical Data Model**
-Implements physical data models.
+<br>Implements physical data models.

 ## Showcase of Skills:
 - Data Exploration